-packaging for a self-conceptualised skincare product that aims to open accessibility in the
+Design and packaging for a hypothetical skincare product that aims to remain neutral in the heavily gendered beauty industry.

 Expressive custom typography presented on a stark backdrop parallels the sophistication

 of quality skin cream, crafting a lush selfcare experience.

 Live and Let Live

 Garment design based on the medieval system of merchant law, ‘Live and Let Live’, which encourages accepting others’ behaviours and lives, in order to not squander your own.

 Contrasting pieces of lettering are designed to evoke separate responses, whilst still populating the same canvas, indicative of the way we cohabitate as humans.

 Work-in-progress typeface produced as an exploration in organic type design through Glyphs.